MindfulMichaelJames/ProtegeDLAxiomPlugin/ReadMe.md

 Ensure that you have the latest version of Maven installed.

 ### Instructions
-1. Launch Terminal
-2. cd to “ProtegeDLAxiomPlugin” folder
+1. Clone/download this repository.
+2. Open a Terminal and navigate to the directory of the downloaded repository (`cd ProtegeDLAxiomPlugin`).
-3. Type “mvn clean install”
+3. Enter the command `mvn clean install`
 4. JAR file will be in the “target” folder within “ProtegeDLAxiomPlugin” folder.
 5. Copy the JAR file into the “plugins” folder within Protégé root folder.
 6. Launch Protégé
 7. Go to Window>View>Class Views > DL Axiom Renderer
 8. Drop the plugin in a window slot

+## A screenshot of the plugin in action